 Review team members share impressions, note issues for follow-up, formulate questions for the onsite review, and identify additional documents they may wish to examine before or during the visit.
 The review team also either confirms the scheduling of the visit to the institution (typically four to six months later) or recommends a different interval.
 At the conclusion of the Offsite Review, the review team holds a short video teleconference with institutional representatives to share its request for additional information and lines of inquiry for the visit.

 Following the Offsite Review, the institution receives a summary of strengths, areas that need improvement, foci for the visit, questions for which the team seeks answers or clarification, additional materials that may be needed, and any special considerations.
 This summary (see Offsite Review Summary of Lines of Inquiry Guide) is prepared by the team with guidance from the WSCUC staff liaison.
 The Lines of Inquiry summary is a private communication; it is not made public.
 WSCUC staff then work with the institution to make arrangements for the visit.

-The three-day visit takes place six months after the Offsite Review.
+The three-day visit takes place four to six months after the Offsite Review.
 An institution may request or the review team may recommend a longer interval if the institution is expected to need more time to prepare a follow-up to the Lines of Inquiry.
-During the visit, the team meets with campus representatives to follow up on outstanding issues and verify or revise its preliminary findings concerning both compliance and improvement.
+During the visit, the team meets with institutional representatives to follow up on outstanding issues and verify or revise its preliminary findings concerning both compliance and improvement.
 The institution has an opportunity to demonstrate how it has responded to issues raised or questions asked at the time of the Offsite Review and to fill any gaps in the picture it wishes to present of itself.
 Following the visit, the team shares its draft team report with the institution for correction of errors of fact and challenges related to proprietary information.
 The team then finalizes the team report and forwards it to the Commission for action.

 Part IV: Commission Decisions on Institutions